rajaltts/chandu-new-task/src/JSReport/Components/DocxToHtml/Readme.md

 Component to convert and render an .docx file into html

 ## Props passable to Page Component:
+apiUrl: api base URL
+containerName: blobstorage container name where file is housed
-url: External URL link to where the file is housed
+filePath: file path inside blobstorage container where file is housed

 ## Limitation:
 1. Only works with .docx external file's urls